 When was the last time you thought about your NICET recertification date?

-Sometimes—with busy work schedules, family life, and other activities— earning your Continuing Professional Development (CPD) points can be the last thing on your mind.
-NICET’s customer service representatives receive frantic telephone calls every day from technicians who needed to recertify yesterday.
-This article provides hints and tips for earning and claiming the professional development that will not only meet the recertification requirements, but also will help advance your career.
+With busy work schedules, family life and other activities sometimes earning your Continuing Professional Development (CPD) points can be the last thing on your mind.
+NICET’s customer service representatives receive frantic phone calls every day from technicians who needed to recertify yesterday.
+This article is a guide on how to simplify the recertification process so you can get back to work.

 NICET certification holders are required to recertify every three years.
 In addition to the renewal fee, certificants must attain and document 90 CPD points for each certification subfield area held during the three-year period.
 Certificants who hold more than one subfield specialty must document 90 CPD points for each subfield.
 While this might initially seem daunting, once the five categories are broken down, it becomes clear that it is quite achievable for technicians continuing careers in their certification specialty.